Easy As Cookies

 • Place 1 ¼ cups (10 ounces) heavy cream in a large mixing bowl.
 (Be prepared; cream splatters everywhere!)
 Add the ¼ cup powdered sugar.

 • With an electric mixer, start mixing the cream on low to get it foamy.
 Turn the speed up to high speed and whip the cream to stiff peaks.
-You can stop and check the consistency as often as you'd like.
+Stop often to check the consistency.

 Assembling the Yule Log